siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - Figure Captions.md

 ## 10. Charge as Circulation

 13. Near field and far field of a circulating toroidal configuration.
-Detailed closed local flow near the torus, transitioning at large distance to an spherically spreading inverse-square projection.
+Detailed closed local flow near the torus, with a signed through-hole flux across the torus aperture, transitioning at large distance to a spherically spreading inverse-square projection.

 ## 11. Schrödinger as Narrow-Band Maxwell